pywinauto/pywinauto.github.io/content/pages/_main.md

 * Standard Win32 controls (through Win32 API): MFC, WTL, VB6 and some other legacy apps, partial support for WinForms
 * All standard widgets under MS UI Automation: WinForms, WPF, Qt, all browsers, explorer.exe and more (pywinauto 0.6.0+)
+* Chrome browser (all OSes) should enable accessibility on the web pages by running `chrome --force-renderer-accessibility`.

 ---